dimadolgov/DevSecOps_Bar-Ilan_University/README.md

 - `cd` - Change to the user's home directory
 - `mkdir` - Create a new directory (replace 'new_directory' with the desired directory name)
 - `ls -a` - List all files, including hidden ones, in the current directory
+- `ls -il <path>` - Display detailed information about files in the specified path, including inode numbers
 - `apt update` - Update the package list to get information on the newest versions of packages
 - `apt upgrade` - Upgrade installed packages to their latest versions
 - `cp` - Copy files or directories